 Orkney is also home to many craft workshops like Sheila Fleet Jewellery, and also the Highland Park Distillery.
 There’s First & Second World War history to be found in and about ‘Scapa Flow’ leaving something for everyone if you go looking for it.
 A mass of things to do on Orkney but seldom time to do as much as you would like.

-Tour Orkney with one of our cars and driver/guides and get the most from your visit to the most intriguing islands around the North European coasts.
+Tour Orkney with one of our cars and driver/guides and get the most from your visit to some of the most intriguing islands around the North European coast.

 Orkney’s ‘Italian Chapel ‘ – one of the most incredible places of worship you’ll find anywhere